Top 10 Biggest Ever Horse Racing Accumulator Wins

-Paul Dean became a celebrity in the horse racing world in 2021 when he won £250,000 in a Cheltenham Festival five-fold despite the last leg of his wager getting beaten!
+Paul Dean became a celebrity in the horse racing world in 2021 when he won £250,000 in a five-fold despite the last leg of his wager getting beaten!

-The 40-year-old from Stockton, Teesside, was actually on course for a payout of £511,000 after the first four legs of his ante-post £5 horse racing accumulator with Betfair came in.
+The 40-year-old from Stockton, Teesside, was actually on course for a payout of £511,000 after the first four legs of his ante-post £5 horse racing acca with Betfair came in.

 Envoi Allen, the fifth and final leg of his wager, went on to let down his many backers by falling at the fourth fence, despite being sent off an odds-on poke to land the Marsh Novices’ Chase.